 - When you are identified as a close contact, you must go into self-isolation as soon as possible.
-You must take a test on day 4 and 6 from when you have last been in contact with the infected person.
+You must take a test on day 4 and day 6 from when you have last been in contact with the infected person.
 The self-isolation must be keept until you have received two negative test results, so this means that you cannot end you self-isolation until you have received a negative test result on day 6, then you will be able to meet on campus or in your internship again.

 - On January 19 the authorities made new guidelines for persons who are considered a close contact.
 In this connection, they made a precautionary principle for persons who have been in close contact to a person infected with a virus variant like B.1.1.7 to stay in self-isolation for 14 days.
 This precautionary principle no longer apply (as of February 3), but the other stringent guidelines still apply for all close contcats.